Silicon Materials and Devices R&D

 - Thin-film Si: amorphous-Si:H, nanocrystalline-Si:H, epitaxial Si on seed templates

 - "Black" Si and porous Si processes for PV applications

 - Passivated tunneling contacts based on thin tunneling SiO2 with polycrystalline-Si and transparent conducting oxide layers

 - Passivated contacts based on nano-scale dielectric pin holes

 - Czochralski (Cz) Si crystal growth

 - Tabula Rasa process to mitigate bulk degradation in n-Cz Si due to oxygen precipitation

-- Tandems with Si bottom cell—by direct III-V growth on Si, by TCO-mediated wafer bonding, and by mechanical stacking of III-V and Si cells.
+- Tandems with Si bottom cell by direct III-V growth on Si, by transparent conducting oxide-mediated wafer bonding, and by mechanical stacking of III-V and Si cells

 - Novel conductive and transparent adhesives for solar cells and other device applications

 - In-depth, atomic-level studies of metallic contact paste firing